1. Water quality map Whitefish area using “TSI.” MAP CLICK HERE

 Understanding the TSI water quality measurement

-The Whitefish Area Property Owners Association (WAPOA) samples and tests water on over 35 area lakes periodically except when the lakes are frozen.
+The Whitefish Area Property Owners Association (WAPOA) regularly samples and tests water on over 35 area lakes.

 a.
 How clear is the water?
 A simple but powerful test: lower a white metal Secchi disk into the water until it disappears.
 Deeper is better.

 b.
 How much algae is in the water?
 Algae contain a green pigment which can be measured by placing the water sample under a special light.